Didisimmons/LILELI-QUIZ-GAME/test.md

     2. With all elements in place, ensure that the compelling text in the quiz container and the button adjust appropriately on all screen sizes.

          On a desktop device, the quiz content is aligned to the right side of the page, with all of the text visible.
 As the screen width is reduced below the desktop size, the content shrinks to the desired screen size without compressing the quiz content as expected.

          The "Take Quiz" button on the screen adjusts to the different screen widths, and the font size has the same effect.

     3. Confirm that clicking the "Take Quiz" button takes the user to the start page and that the button expands.

-    When tested on a mobile device, the "Take Quiz" button directs the user to the start page, which opens in a new tab, allowing the user to continue on the homepage if they are still interested

-    Before the button is clicked, it can be seen that it expands as expected, with a box shadow effect.
+         When tested on a mobile device, the "Take Quiz" button directs the user to the start page, which opens in a new tab, allowing the user to continue on the homepage if they are still interested.Before the button is clicked as the user hovers, it can be seen that it expands as expected, with a box shadow effect.

     4. Ascertain that the background image used in the "Take Quiz" section does not obstruct the quiz container content and that there is no text overflow.

        On a desktop device, the background image content  is aligned to the left side of the page, while the quiz content and button are aligned to the right.

        The background image content on the left side is cut off when the screen is adjusted to a tablet device, and the background image is just a simple plain light green colour that allows the quiz content text to display.
 On the background image, there is no text overflow and on a mobile device, the background is kept clean and simple, with only the text and button clearly visible.

 8. Footer